 - Determine what can be donated to Goodwill or sold.
 Schedule a garage sale or a Goodwill pickup.
 If you donate big-ticket items to Goodwill, be sure to get a receipt for your taxes.

-- Determine what personal items (knick-knacks, crystal, wall-hangings, etc.) you feel you simply must keep (I feel ya!), and then rethink those items every month.
+- Determine what personal items (knick-knacks, crystal, wall-hangings, etc.) you feel you simply can’t part with (I feel ya!), and then rethink those items every month.
 Is there a family member who would love to have them?

 - Determine what clothing you will need (you really won’t need much).
 Think about all the times you’ve packed for a trip and then wore only half of what you brought along.
 So decide what you’d like to take with you, then rethink your decision.
 You might find that you can cut more.
 Will you be spending any time at all in winter climates or mostly following the sun?
 Shoes?
 No, you probably don’t need 10 pairs of shoes!